Actis: A Strictly Local Union-Find Decoder: Background

-and $\bigsd_{e \in \mathbb E} e :=f \sd \dots \sd g$ for $\mathbb E =`{f, \dots, g}$ where $\sd$ denotes symmetric difference. \item \textbf{The classical decoder acts:} Given $\mathbb S$, the decoder must output a \emph{correction} $\mathbb C \subseteq E$ which, if treated as an error, would make the same syndrome $\mathbb S$.
-In other words, $\mathbb C$ must satisfy $\sigma(\mathbb C) =\mathbb S$. \Cref{fig:surface_code}(c) shows a correction. \item \textbf{Success or failure:} The \emph{leftover} $\mathbb{L :=E \sd C}$ is then guaranteed to satisfy the following Lemma (for completeness, a proof is given in \cref{sec:proof_of_lem:leftover}). \begin{lem} $\mathbb L$ comprises only cycles or paths between distinct boundary nodes. \end{lem} The question of whether the decoder has been successful depends on whether a logical error has resulted from the correction.
+and $\bigsd_{e \in \mathbb E} e :=f \sd \dots \sd g$ for $\mathbb E =`{f, \dots, g}$ where $\sd$ denotes symmetric difference. \item \textbf{The classical decoder acts} Given $\mathbb S$, the decoder must output a \emph{correction} $\mathbb C \subseteq E$ which, if treated as an error, would make the same syndrome $\mathbb S$.
+In other words, $\mathbb C$ must satisfy $\sigma(\mathbb C) =\mathbb S$. \Cref{fig:surface_code}(c) shows a correction. \item \textbf{Success or failure} The \emph{leftover} $\mathbb{L :=E \sd C}$ is then guaranteed to satisfy the following lemma (for completeness, a proof is given in \cref{sec:proof_of_lem:leftover}). \begin{lem} $\mathbb L$ comprises only cycles or paths between distinct boundary nodes. \end{lem} The question of whether the decoder has been successful depends on whether a logical error has resulted from the correction.
 Any path between opposite boundaries represents a logical bitflip.
-Hence, if $\mathbb L$ has an odd number of such paths the logical qubit has picked up a logical error. \Cref{fig:surface_code}(d) shows a leftover with one such path. \end{enumerate} The aim of the decoder is to output a correction which is least likely to lead to a logical error.
-Each decoder has a different \emph{threshold} i.e. physical error probability $p_\th$ below (above) which increasing $d$ decreases (increases) the logical error probability.
-Clearly a decoder is effective only below its threshold i.e. $p <p_\th$.
-Moreover, the further below threshold a decoder operates, the more effective it is.
-Practically, it is useless to operate a decoder at its threshold; significant benefits of error correction are reaped only when $p$ is several times below threshold.
+Hence, if $\mathbb L$ has an odd number of such paths the logical qubit has picked up a logical error. \Cref{fig:surface_code}(d) shows a leftover with one such path. \end{enumerate} The aim of the decoder is to output a correction which is least likely to lead to a logical error. \cref{fig:thresholds} shows examples of how, for a surface code decoder, logical error probability depends on both $d$ and $p$.
+Each decoder has a different \emph{threshold} i.e.\ physical error probability $p_\th$ below (above) which increasing $d$ decreases (increases) the logical error probability.
+The further below threshold a decoder operates, the more effective it is.
+In the case of UF, operating at its threshold is practically useless; significant benefits of error correction are reaped only when $p$ is several times below threshold i.e.\ $p \ll p_\th$.